Travel Guide

 Houghton County Memorial Airport (CMX) is 2 hours from Marquette and rarely has the cheapest flights.
 But if you're planning on extending your trip in the UP by visiting the beautiful Keweenaw Peninsula, it could be a good choice.

-Further away in Wisconsin are the airports for Appleton (ATW) and Green Bay (GRB).
+Further away in Wisconsin are Appleton International Airport (ATW) and Green Bay Austin Straubel International Airport (GRB).
 These two airports are about a 3.5 hour drive from Marquette, but they often are much cheaper than other options.

 Tip!
 Use Google Flights and plug in multiple airports to see the cheapest available options.

-The Portland-Appleton Connection: For those flying from Portland, there is a direct flight to Appleton that runs once every Thursday and Sunday on Allegiant Airlines.
-These flights are very cheap, and even with the 3.5 hour drive to Marquette, factored in, they're often still faster than flying to MQT.
-As of September 2025, there's no official word if they'll be offering this flight in 2026, but if past trends hold, they should be releasing their Summer routes before December.
+The Portland-Appleton Connection: For those flying from Portland, there is a direct flight to Appleton that runs once every Friday and Monday on Allegiant Airlines.
+These flights are very cheap, and even with the 3.5 hour drive to Marquette, factored in, they're often still faster than flying to MQT with a connection.

 Tip!
 Coordinate with your other cool Portland friends to split a rental car and save BIG MONEY!